maedadev/ready-for-migration/README.md

 |`?status=503&random=10` |randomly respond with specified status code, once in a specified number as `random`.|
 |`?sleep=60` |health check after sleeping specified seconds.|

-NOTE: Other patterns than listed in the above example will be ignored (Same as `No query parameters`).
+NOTE: Other patterns than listed in the above example will be ignored.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).